spitschan/ShapeToolbox/doc/source/gs-sphere.rst

 Adding components
 =================

-The modulations are not restricted to one component.
+The perturbations are not restricted to one component.
 If more than one component are defined, the modulations are added together.
 The modulation components are defined in the rows of the first input argument.
 The following example has two components, both with the